elipapa/markdown-cv/index.md

 - `-` Utilized HTML, CSS, and JavaScript for front-end and Node.js for back-end development

 ## Work Experiences
 `Aug.
-2018 - Current`
+2018 -`
 __Barista, *Philz Coffee*__, Fremont, CA

-- `-` Communicated effectively with the team and upheld an open work environment
+`Current` - `-` Communicated effectively with the team and upheld an open work environment
 - `-` Built a culture of warmth, positivity, and human connection while interacting with the community

 `Jan.
-2018 - Current`
+2018`
 __Tutor, *Giraffe Learning Center*__, Fremont, CA

-- `-` Provided mentorship and tutoring service that led to increased performance average
+` - Current` - `-` Provided mentorship and tutoring service that led to increased performance average
 - `-` Planned and oversaw a diverse range of activities and projects